-Please note that financial aid for the current semester can be impacted by withdrawing
+Please note that financial aid for the current semester and future semesters can be impacted by withdrawing

 from courses.
 See our